l1n-dev/Dell-Inspiron-14-5490-OpenCore/README.md

 ![image](https://user-images.githubusercontent.com/79068208/156099352-be17a6a1-64d3-428c-a4fd-ca65de19719e.png)

-My OpenCore EFI folder for Hackintosh-ing.
+### My OpenCore EFI folder for Hackintosh-ing.

-Update: Nowadays, I have quit the hackintosh scene and bought a real MacBook.
-I probably won't be updating this anymore.
+## NOTE: This EFI folder is _very_ outdated, use something like OpCore-Simplify instead if you want a more updated and functional hackintosh.
+This repo exists only for historical purposes.

 My specs:
-Intel Core i5-10210U @ 1.60 GHz.
+Intel Core i5-10210U @ 1.60 GHz
-20GB DDR4-2667 SODIMM RAM (4GB soldered, 16GB additional).
+20GB DDR4-2667 SODIMM RAM (4GB soldered, 16GB additional)
-Patriot P300 NVMe (512GB)
-Intel UHD Graphics 620 (0x9b41) (spoofed to 0x3e9b).
+Intel UHD Graphics 620 (0x9b41) (spoofed to 0x3e9b)
-NVIDIA GeForce MX 230 (Disabled via `-wegnoegpu`).
+NVIDIA GeForce MX 230 (Disabled via `-wegnoegpu`)
-Fenvi BCM94360NG Wireless card (802.11ac).
+Fenvi BCM94360NG Wireless card (802.11ac)
-Realtek USB Camera.
-Shenzhen Goodix Fingerprint.

-What works:
+## What works:
+All USB Ports[^1]
 Audio Out
-Power Management
+Backlight keys
+Battery Percentage Monitor
+Built-in Speakers
 Camera
-Built-in Speakers
-Battery Percentage Monitor
 HDMI & HDMI audio
+Power Management
+Sidecar
 Trackpad gestures
-Backlight keys
-All USB Ports
 WiFi, Airdrop, Airplay and Bluetooth

-Fixed:
-Sidecar (USB Map Issue)
-Headphone jack audio (Set `alcid=16` or `10000000` in `DeviceProperties`)
-Patriot SSD (Remove `NVMeFix.kext`)
-> NOTE: Changing the `alcid` causes instability with main speakers.
+## What doesn't work:
+Internal & Headphone jack microphone[^2]
+Windows Dual-Boot

-Untested:
+## Untested:
 Displayport via USB-C (disabled in config.plist)
 Security lock

-Partially working:
+## Partially working:
-~Sidecar (Connects 50% of the time)~
- See Fixed section.
-Headphone jack audio (see fixed section)

-Not working:
-Microphone (Intel SST)
-Headphone jack microphone input (Realtek issue)
+Headphone jack audio[^3]
-Disable NVIDIA GPU with SSDT (Freezes 10 seconds after login)
-Trackpad with SSDT-GPI0 (Trackpad OS Checking) SSDT-XOSI works fine though.
-Fingerprint (Appears after USB Map but doesn't work in macOS, can be passed through to VMware Windows VM)
-Windows Dual-boot (SSDT-XOSI conflict)
+Fingerprint sensor[^4]

+## Additional Notes:

-Notes: The serial number in `Platforminfo > Generic` is blanked out.
+The serial number in `Platforminfo > Generic` is blanked out.
 You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS)
-USB Map Kext is removed because some variants of this laptop have different USB configurations.
-My BIOS revision is 1.17, so please update to the latest Dell BIOS before proceeding.
 My CFG Lock is disabled using [Dortania's method](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) so if your CFG Lock is still enabled, enable `AppleXcpmCfgLock` in `Kernel > Quirks`.
 (ControlMSRE2 reports CFG lock enabled, idk why).

+[^1]:Create your own USBMap kext to load, this EFI doesn't contain any.
+[^2]:The microphone and headphone jack input will likely **never** work on macOS due to Intel's SST, which never had a driver released or kext developed for it.
+[^3]:You must set `alcid=16` or `10000000` in `DeviceProperties`.
+Changing the `alcid` causes instability with main speakers.
+[^4]:Using the sensor natively doesn't work, but it does function if passed through to a Windows virtual machine.